 So, Twin River Management acquired Newport Grand and closed it in 2018.
 The gaming license was transferred to the Tiverton Casino Hotel three days later and opened to the public.

-An interesting note – The Carpionato Group of Johnston purchased the Newport Grand property from Twin River and said the company plans to create a mix of retail, restaurants, office space, and perhaps a hotel on the site, but those plans are yet to materialize.
+An interesting note – The Carpionato Group of Johnston purchased the Newport Grand property from Twin River.
+It said the company plans to create a mix of retail, restaurants, office space, and perhaps a hotel on the site, but those plans are yet to materialize.

 On To Tiverton Hotel Casino

-The casino hotel that replaced the Newport Grand Casino was Twin River-Tiverton and owned by the same parent company, Twin River Management Group, Inc. (eventually aka Twin River Worldwide Holdings and finally Bally’s)
+Gambling in Rhode Island took on a new property.
+The casino hotel that replaced the Newport Grand Casino was Twin River-Tiverton.
+Twin River Management Group, Inc. eventually became Twin River Worldwide Holdings.
+Finally, they purchased the Bally’s name in October 2020.

 The 85,000-square-foot casino opened with under 1,000 slot machines, 32 table games, and a three-story 84-room hotel.
 There are also two bars, two sit-down restaurants (now one), and three food-court restaurants, including a 24-hour Dunkin Donuts.